bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "We did get some time for ourselves at some point after that, but you are never really 'off duty' when you first save the continent ones.
 I spend a good half a year trying to locate the whereabouts of an old enemy, who had stolen my designs, and started distributing it to her followers.
-And when I finally found her, she had already made plans of selling it to the highest bidder" <!-- Verify this -->
+And when I finally found her, she had already made plans of selling her production to the highest bidder." <!-- Verify this -->

 Percival lowered his fingers to the table, as his eyes bore into Adrex'.
 "Please do understand, that my designs were never meant to make anything better in this world.